Republican, Democratic senators seek to block Trump Saudi arms sales

 Announcing their plan to introduce the 22 resolutions, the senators said Trump’s “unprecedented” action is at odds with longstanding practice and cooperation between Congress and the executive branch.

 Reuters reported on Tuesday that lawmakers were working on responses to the administration’s action and could file legislation within days.
+A separate set of legislative responses is being considered in the House of Representatives.
+[L2N23B1W6]

+The Arms Export Control Act gives Congress the right to stop major weapons sales by passing a resolution of disapproval in both the Senate and House.

+Opponents of the weapons sales said strong bipartisan support for such resolutions would send a forceful message to the administration - as well as defense contractors and the three countries - that Congress was unhappy about the process and could retaliate.

 Additional reporting by Makini Brice; editing by Susan Thomas